Best GPS for Truck Drivers in 2023 [Android & iOS]

 The best GPS app for drivers is one you can easily switch from and go back to when you need it.
 This is possible with delivery driver apps like Track-POD.

-Track-POD driver app is a part of the delivery management ecosystem.
+Track-POD Proof of Delivery app is a part of the delivery management ecosystem.
 It consists of a web dashboard for the dispatcher/manager and a Proof of Delivery app available for iOS and Android.

 Navigation is a crucial part of the driver app.
-To help drivers deliver on time, every time, Track-POD offers all of the best GPS to choose from: Google Maps, Apple Maps, Waze, TomTom, Here Map, and Sygic.
+To help drivers deliver on time, every time, Track-POD offers all of the best GPS to choose from: Google Maps, Apple Maps, Waze, TomTom, Here Map, Sygic, and Hammer.

 With Track-POD, you can switch between GPS as you go, choosing the best navigation instructions for the area you're delivering to.